bartkozal/vue-fraction-grid/README.md

 <container [width="<length>|<percentage>"]>
 ```

-Center content of site in the container:
+Center content of the site in the container:

 ```html
 <container>